 Work hard, go easy on the soda (that’s what Americans call sweet fizzy drinks like Coke and Pepsi), try biking to work when you can, don’t go overboard with all the fast food, and treat yourself to a nice home-cooked meal every now and then.

-We’ll be happy to answer them!
+We’d be happy to answer them!

 General questions